 I wrote initial concept recipes and developed the program menus to the theme and tastes the owner/operators were trying to achieve.
 Many long hours spent with the inception owners, designers, builders and the cooking staff during the many projects I was involved with and for me that’s the fun part about in being a chef.
+Later on in my cooking I did lots of Remote Location for Michelson’s Food Services for the movie industry cooking with 45 foot Mobile Kitchen capable of feeding 125 meals three times a day on set.
+Here with Canadian Iconic Star Al Waxman and my trusty right-hand Ian Cox.

-How the handle thekitchenman came about; In 1980 I was Chef at the famous Village Gate for a touring turn of the century musical Called One “MO” Time.
+How the handle thekitchenman came about; In 1984 I was Chef at the famous Village Gate for a touring turn of the century musical Called One “MO” Time.
 The Lead singer Sylvia ‘Kuumba’ Willams sang this song to me each performance as the patrons of the musical were dinning on my Jambalaya which was first sang by Bessie Smith.
+She would call me to the stage and sing out the tune thekitchenman which has stuck as my working chef name since.

 Here is the lyrics to the Song ♫ ♫ ♪ ♪